CPAN-Security/security.metacpan.org/docs/glossary.md

 #### SBOM Author (Authoritative) (Role) ✍️

+> [!NOTE]
+> 1. (CPANSec-2024) SBOM Authors who are not authoritative sources, but instead gather SBOM metadata from different dependencies, may be referred to as an [SBOM Assembler](glossary#sbom-assembler--role-).
+> 1. (CPANSec-2024) SBOM Authors may also collect, assemble, update, or annotate SBOM metadata — _They make sure the metadata and related artifacts are **Current**_.
+>     * They may for example collect SBOMs throughout build dependency resolution, and assemble (merge), translate (transform), to produce SBOMs for analysis or audit purposes.
+(NTIA-2021, "Transform" category, paraphrased)
+> 1. (CPANSec-2024) An SBOM Author who is tasked with removing (censoring) sensitive information from SBOM documents may be called [SBOM Censor](glossary#sbom-censor--role-)

 > 1. (CPANSec-2024) 🟥 SBOM Author (Authoritative).
 >     * An authoritative source of an SBOM, or an SBOM metadata attributes.
 > 1. (CISA-2024-3) Creates an SBOM.